ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 struct {
   uint64 timestamp;
   opaque prefix_tree[Hash.Nh];
-} LogLeaf;
+} LogEntry;
 ~~~

 The `timestamp` field contains the timestamp that the leaf was created in
 milliseconds since the Unix epoch.
 The `prefix_tree` field contains the updated
-root hash of the prefix tree after making any desired modifications.
+root value of the prefix tree after making any desired modifications.

 The value of a parent node in the log tree is computed by hashing together the
 values of its left and right children: